lukePeavey/quotable/README.md

 # Quotable

+## 📢 announcement

+we have added a rate limit, which is currently set to 100 requests per minute. this was necessary to prevent downtime.

+If you have comments / questions please see #165

 [![CI Tests](https://github.com/lukePeavey/quotable/actions/workflows/tests.yml/badge.svg)](https://github.com/lukePeavey/quotable/actions/workflows/tests.yml)&nbsp; &nbsp;

 Quotable is a free, open source quotations API.
 It was originally built as part of a [FreeCodeCamp](https://www.freecodecamp.org/) project.
 If you are interested in contributing, please check out the [Contributors Guide](CONTRIBUTING.md).